Penecruz/VAICOMPRO-Community/README.md

 VAICOMPRO Community Edition V2.8.1.0

 - Added Mirage F1
-- Added MB-339 (WIP it is detected but not complete)
+- Added MB-339 (WIP- it is detected but not complete)
 - Added KA-50 Black Shark 3
 - Added Interactive Kneeboard now gets disabled when slider is in the DM/OFF position
 - Fixed error in Export script